 Partial least squares (PLS) regression is a technique similar to principal component analysis (PCA) that is designed to extract meaningful information from multivariate, high dimensionality data (e.g. as in metabolomic and other -omic type analyses).
 These types of methods try to extract as much of the variance in the data into a smaller number of components or factors.
 The difference between PCA and PLS is that PLS is a supervised method, while PCA is not.
 This means that PLS uses a response variable(s), i.e. an outcome or Y, to describe the variation in the predictors (X) while PCA only describes the variation inherent in X. Because of this, PLS can be better at predicting the contributions of predictor variables against an outcome variable.
 Partial least squares discriminant analysis (PLS-DA) is a form of PLS, except the Y is a discrete (i.e. categorical) variable and not a continuous one.
 Therefore, PLS-DA is able to predict who will belong to which group based on the values of the predictors.

 The two plots generated from the PLS-DA analysis show the results from both the response (i.e. LCMM beta-cell function groups and dyslgycemia status) and the predictors (all 22 NEFA).
-The response result plots as seen in Supplemental Figure S5 and Supplemental Figure S7 show the discriminatory ability of the PLS-DA model, with Supplemental Figure S9 showing an example of good discriminatory ability.
+The response result plots as seen in Supplemental Figure S5 and Supplemental Figure S7 show the poor (?) discriminatory ability of the PLS-DA model, with Supplemental Figure S9 showing an example of good discriminatory ability.
 When the predictors represent an underlying pattern that may exist between groups, the plots will show greater separation between the groups in addition to a low misclassification rate.
 The predictor result plots as seen in Supplemental Figure S6 and Supplemental Figure S8 show which of the predictor variables contribute the most to the explained variance.
 Variables between the solid and dashed lines explain between 50-100% of the explained variance.
 Whether the variables have positive or negative values on either of the components axes determines how they contribute to each group.
 For instance, if those individuals with dysglycemia have a positive value for component 1 and the fatty acid 16:0 also has a positive value for component 1, this indicates that 16:0 is predictive of having dysglycemia.

 Supplemental Tables and Figures